jpomykala/NotchPrompter/README.md

 ## Contributing
 All contributions are welcome!
 Whether you're fixing bugs, improving the UI, or adding new features, your help is appreciated.

-Translations are made by DeepL + AI, so they might be incorrect in some places, you can suggest a better translations here [Review translations](https://simplelocalize.io/suggestions/?id=f1f11f9305dc44a2872b6a154dea6edc)
+Translations are made by DeepL + AI, so they might be incorrect in some places, you can suggest better translations here:

+[Review translations](https://simplelocalize.io/suggestions/?id=f1f11f9305dc44a2872b6a154dea6edc)

 ## License